-The hand and wrist are complex structures that need specialist care.
+We use our hands and wrists to perform simple everyday tasks.
+Any damage or tears to the ligaments and tendons in these areas can cause these simple tasks to become chores for many.
+Since the hand and wrist are complex structures they need a specialists care.
 Our doctors provide expert hand and wrist surgery at our Wayne, Clifton and Parsippany Offices.

 Hand and wrist problems can severely impact your life.
 It can prevent you from performing regular everyday activities such as:

 - Gripping a door handle

 - Squeezing a tube of toothpaste

 The orthopedic surgeons at AOHSI are also specially trained in the field of hand and wrist surgery and treat all conditions, from very straightforward to the most complex.
 Furthermore, we believe that even the simplest problems of the hand and wrist deserve evaluation from a hand specialist who has an expertise in understanding of the intricate anatomy of the hand.